 Letting go of old dreams to make room for new ones.

-It’s hard to believe that it has been 15 years.
+It’s hard to believe that it has been almost 12 years.
 While still in college, I set out to develop one very wild idea that kept brewing in my head.
-I wanted to find a way to sell t-shirts all over the United States that represented my nationality .
+I wanted to find a way to sell t-shirts all over the United States that represented my nationality.
 I wanted to create a brand (not having a clue what a brand was then.)
-A clothing line that would allow me to create products for immigrants like myself.
-Like many immigrants in the USA, I felt the need to represent where I came from.
+A clothing line that would allow me to develop products for immigrants like myself.
+Like many immigrants in the USA, I felt the need to represent my native roots.
 The island of the Dominican Republic.
-I wanted to build a line of products for people that hold a deep passion and connection to the country they are proud to be from.
+I wanted to build a line of products for people that held a deep passion and connection to their country.

-While visiting cultural festivals in my then hometown of Boston, I realized that the apparel that was being sold was of very low quality and the designs were just lame.
+While visiting cultural festivals in my then hometown of Boston, I realized that the apparel that was being sold was of very low quality and the t-shirt designs was a bit lame.
 Ironed-on, lame!
-Yet people keep buying them.
-It made me wonder why it was so hard to find a single dominican t-shirt that was high in quality and that I would be proud to wear in public, any given day and not just at festivals.
+People keep buying them.
+It made me wonder why it was so hard to find a single Dominican t-shirt that was high in quality and that I would be proud to wear in public, any given day and not just at festivals.

 So after many months of brainstorming, designing ideas and mapping out a plan to hit the warm summer streets of Boston, DeezShirts was born.
-A tiny local t-shirt brand with nine designs representing most major nationalities in the city.
-The designs covered Dominicans, Haitians, Puerto Ricans, Colombian, Mexican and Cape Verdeans.
+A small local t-shirt brand with nine designs representing most significant nationalities in the city, based on population numbers.
+I made t-shirt designs for Dominicans, Haitians, Puerto Ricans, Colombian, Mexican and Cape Verdeans.

-The name ‘DeezShirts’ came about as a play on the phrase “these shirts”.
-I wanted the name to rhyme, like: “hey, I got deezshirts for sale… Check them out!”.
+The name ‘DeezShirts’ came about as a play on the phrase “these shirts.”
+I wanted the name to would rhyme, like: “hey, I got deezshirts for sale… Check them out!”.
 One of my closest friends (Prieto) jokingly kept calling it DeezNutz and made fun of it for months.
-Eventually all the jokes left catchy and I kept thinking that DeezShirts idea didn’t seem that bad.
+Eventually, all the jokes felt catchy, and I kept thinking that DeezShirts idea didn’t seem that bad.
 So I ran with it.

-I believed in this idea like nothing else I had ever worked on and I put all little bit of money that I had into it without a single ounce of doubt.
-After my car was stolen and the insurance money came in, I invested it all in DeezShirts.
+I believed in this idea like nothing else I had ever worked on, and I put the little bit of money that I had into it without a single ounce of doubt.
+Before I started, my car was stolen, so I used the insurance money to invest it all in DeezShirts.
 It was $4000 to be exact.
-I used $2000 to buy a used van from my uncle, $1500 went into t-shirt blacks and printing cost and I used left over $500 on cellphone payments, web domain name and hosting, flyers, posters and business cards.
+I used $2000 to buy a used van from my uncle, $1500 went into t-shirt blacks and printing cost, and I used leftover $500 on cellphone payments, web domain name and hosting, flyers, posters, and business cards.
 Yes, business cards were a hit back in those days.